 - Lock the bullets in a place separate from the gun.

-- Hide the keys to the locked storage.
+- Hide the keys (or passcode) to the locked storage.

 Why Is Proper Gun Storage So Important?